kolkhis/lac/src/certify.md

 The labs, like the worksheets, should be also completed and saved until the end of the course.

-These labs should be turned in along with the worksheets in the same format of your choice.
+These labs should be submitted to the instructor along with the worksheets in the same format of your choice.

 ## Final Project